alliander-opensource/decentralized-auth/my-home/frontend/README.md

 - `npm start`

 Note: for development, use `npm run dev` to run the application in development mode with hot reloading.

-## Tests

-[Cypress.io](https://cypress.io) is used to perform frontend tests.
-To run the tests:

-- make sure the frontend is running
-- `npm run test`

-Note: during tests, the backend is mocked.